gozdemogus/edu-platform-project/README.md

 ## Division

+### The Showcase

-The showcase section, which is offered to the end user, where operations such as course listing, enrollment and purchasing are carried out.
+Which is offered to the end user, where operations such as course listing, enrollment and purchasing are carried out.

 https://user-images.githubusercontent.com/107196935/216832870-471b64eb-52ba-4223-99a5-f824cac12b17.mov

+### Admin Panel

-Admin Panel with dynamic dashboard where operations such as adding courses, managing, assigning roles, user document operations are done.
+With dynamic dashboard where operations such as adding courses, managing, assigning roles, user document operations are done.

 I used **SignalR** in order to get instant data on charts and analysis at widgets and used **jQuery** and **Ajax** for updating To-Do's.
 Also, an **API** is consumed in order to get instant Bitcoin rate.
 The data exchange interval especially kept this short in order to show the instant change.